Rajasthan

 WOTR’s Approach

-Considering the rising stress on natural resources in the region, WOTR has primarily focused on enhancing livelihood security for the community through sustainable management of natural resources.
-WOTR is rendering support to the tribal, poor and marginal families to help them earn sustainable livelihoods and break the vicious cycle of poverty.
+Considering the rising stress on natural resources of the region, intensified by climate change, WOTR is working on enhancing livelihood security for the community through sustainable management of resources.

 Presence